February 14, 2021

 Kids love kittens.
-If you have kids and do not already have a kitten, you are unlikely to escape the pleas for one.
-Lots of people want to get their child a pet.
+If you have kids and do not already have a kitten, you are unlikely to escape the plea for one.
+Lots of people want to get their children a pet.
 Bengals tend to be a popular choice due to their desire to play.
 But is a Bengal kitten the right choice for your family?
 It depends on what your children expect from a cat.
 Do they want a cat to play with and train?
 Then Bengals are a great choice.
 Do they want a cat to dress up like a doll?
 Then a doll is a better choice than a Bengal.

 Before Deciding to Get a Kitten

 Before getting a Bengal kitten, you want first to take some time to see if your children are the right children for a Bengal kitten.
 One of the first assessments is how well your child listens.
 Kids go through stages, and sometimes they exhibit their need for power by not listening.
 You want to take some time to observe your child's listening skills.
 While talking to your child about a kitten, frequently pause and ask your child to repeat information you have recently covered.

 Teach your child how to read a cat's body language by getting them to focus on the tail.
 Explain that all animals, including people, communicate their emotions through their body language.
 There are many charts like this one by Alley Cat Allies that you can use to teach children about cat body language.
 If your kids are relatively small, you can even make a Memory Game out of these charts by pasting pairs of the different pictures on note cards.